paulrosen/abcjs/README.md

 The files in `/bin` are being phased out.
 You can get the executables from `/dist` and the file names will not have the version number attached.

+Many of the old versions that were in `/bin` are no longer kept in the active branches.
+If you need a particular old version then you can go to the branch with that tag to get it.

+The last version in each major version number is still available in the active branch as well as many recent versions.

 ## Default soundfont change for 6.0.0.beta.21

 In this beta the default soundfont was changed to https://paulrosen.github.io/midi-js-soundfonts/abcjs/ Hopefully you will find that sounds better.
 If you set the soundfont directly then you won't notice any change.
 If you prefer the old soundfont, use the `soundFontUrl: "https://paulrosen.github.io/midi-js-soundfonts/FluidR3_GM/"` option when calling the synth functions.